UNStats/covid-19-response/content/statistical-programmes/covid19-nso-survey.md

 month.

-The survey results, covering the 122 countries that responded to the questionnaire, are summarized in a report available on the UN Statistical Division [website](https://unstats.un.org/unsd/covid19-response/covid19-nso-survey-report.pdf), clearly underscore the tremendous challenges faced by national statistical
+The survey results, covering the 122 countries that responded to the questionnaire, are summarized in a report available on the UN Statistics Division [website](https://unstats.un.org/unsd/covid19-response/covid19-nso-survey-report.pdf), clearly underscore the tremendous challenges faced by national statistical